thunderbird/webext-docs/addressBooks.provider.rst

 .. api-header::
-   :label: Parameters passed to the registered listener function
+   :label: Parameters passed to the listener function

    .. api-member::